hmbotelho/FIS_image_analysis/readme.md

 ### <a name="analysis-cp">5.1.
 CellProfiler analysis</a>

-The image analysis pipeline implemented in CellProfiler is depicted in the scheme below:
+This section describes how to analyze the demonstration dataset with CellProfiler.
+The image analysis pipeline is depicted in the scheme below:

 |                                                                 |                                             |
 |-----------------------------------------------------------------|---------------------------------------------|